akirak/electric-todomvc/README.md

 Start](https://tanstack.com/start/latest), [Electric
 SQL](https://electric-sql.com/) (on PostgreSQL), and [TanStack DB](https://tanstack.com/db/latest).
-It is a local-first application with real-time synchronization, with data persisted to a remote PostgreSQL server.
+It is a local-first application with real-time synchronization, with the data persisted to a remote PostgreSQL server.

-While the functionality is totally useless, this repository is intended as my template for building applications supporting sync, so it is built with an opinionated up-to-date stack.
+While the functionality is totally useless, this repository is intended as a template for building applications supporting sync, so it is built with an opinionated up-to-date stack.